roni5/drupal7-with-nginx/README.md

 Microcaching requires the presence of /var/cache/nginx/microcache.
 This directory is not created by default.
 You **must** create it and grant the appropriate permissions to the nginx user (in Debian 7 it's www-data).
   If you want the microcache in another location, be sure to change it in `fastcgi_microcache_zone.conf`.

-####`/sites-available/example.com.conf`
+####`/sites-available/example.domain.conf`
-1. Replace example.com with your domain name.
+1. Replace example.domain with your domain name.
 2. Replace IPv6 address with your IPv6 address if you want to listen on a specific interface or disable altogether if not using IPv6.
 3. Check root path.
 Change as necessary.
 4. Check log paths.
 Change as necessary.
 5. Check SSL paths.
 Change as necessary.

 Note that there are four server blocks - two for http and two for https.
-The first server block for each redirects www.example.com to example.com.
+The first server block for each redirects www.example.domain to example.domain.

 #### `blacklist.conf`
 1. Review list of user agents to be blocked.
 Change as necessary.
 2. Review list of referrers to be blocked.
 Change as necessary.
 3. Review list of hosts exempt from referrer checking.
 Change as necessary.
+4. NOTE 1: The list of user agents and list of referrers are based on MY preferences.
+You might want to remove some of the user-agents I've blocked.
+None of my sites are "business" sites so I've blocked some of the more aggressive SEO bots/spiders.
+5. NOTE 2:  curl is blocked by default.
+If you are testing/debugging, you might want to remove curl temporarily.
+6. NOTE 3:  Added blocking of empty user-agent string.
+I noted in my logs that every log line that had an empty user-agent string was a hacking attempt.
+I turned it on for my sites and have been monitoring and haven't seen any legitimate requests with an empty user-agent string for a month now.
+Not sure if this is for everyone so it is NOT enabled by default.
+I will be monitoring and investigating further as it has come to my attention that, for example, some Android applications do not set a user-agent and one must be manually entered.

 #### `map_block_http_methods.conf`
 Review and change as necessary.